ginkage/musicled/README.md

-# Music-driven LED strip visualizer
+# Music-Driven WiFi LED Strip Visualizer

 Simple (like, really simple) Linux program that takes audio input from ALSA and sets an LED strip color in sync with the music.